Remote Learning - Spring 2021

 Remote Learning Plan

-In unprecedented times there will be a need to adapt the curriculum over the coming year to the needs of the children and our community.
-Schools will be required to revert back to our full curriculum offer by Summer 2021 – this of course may change in the coming months.
+In these unprecedented times there will be a need to adapt the teaching and learning to the needs of the children and our community.
+As we know in recent months, things can change quickly and unexpectedly.
+Please see our remote learning policy attached to this page.
 We would like to keep you informed about resources, remote learning opportunities and updates.
 We will be using various platforms to do this:

 Emails – Parent’s App